8 Countries Near Turkey and the reasons you must visit

 If you go, don’t neglect Nevşehir which is just a short drive away and home to most of the hot air balloon rides.

-From bustling metropolises to tranquil towns, each of Turkey’s major cities offer something unique that will make your trip unforgettable.
+From bustling metropolises to tranquil towns, each of Turkey’s major cities offers something unique that will make your trip unforgettable.
 With so much to explore, it’s easy to see why this country has become one of the most popular destinations in Europe!
 So what are you waiting for?
 Pack your bags and start planning your next adventure in Turkey today!

 So you’re ready for a visit?